 1. Faster loading time leads to higher rankings

 It is believed that there are more than 200 ranking factors that SEOs must consider to secure prime positions in the search engine results pages.
 While many of those factors remain unconfirmed, one reputed ranking factor that Google has declared to be an actual ranking factor is page loading time.
 Google has proven that with the way it has been favoring sites that load fast, which is something responsive web design can help you do.
+Adopting a mobile-friendly responsive design ensures faster page loading speeds on mobile devices, which improves user experience and SEO.

 Once you adopt a responsive web design, you can expect your page loading speed to become faster, particularly on smartphones, tablets, and other mobile devices.
 Faster loading speed leads to a better user experience, which itself is another confirmed ranking factor.